jeremy9959/Mathematics-for-Machine-Learning/chapters/01-linear-regression.md

 since $X^{\intercal}X=D$.
 This equation means that
-$X^{\intercal}(Y-PY)=0$ which tells us that $Y-PY$ has dot product zero with a basis for $H$.
+$X^{\intercal}(Y-PY)=0$ which tells us that $Y-PY$ has dot product zero with each basis vector of $H$.
 Finally,

 $$
 PP = XD^{-1}X^{\intercal}XD^{-1}X^{\intercal} =